spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

 Open the Windows File Explorer with Windows key+e then select View from the ribbon.
-Then click the Options button on the far right, this will bring up the Folder Options dialog, from here we want to select the View tab and select the Radio button for Hidden files and folders with the 'Show hidden files, folders and drives', uncheck the option for 'Hide extensions for known file types' too.
+Then click the Options button on the far right, this will bring up the Folder Options dialogue, from here we want to select the View tab and select the Radio button for Hidden files and folders with the 'Show hidden files, folders and drives', uncheck the option for 'Hide extensions for known file types' too.
 Click apply and Ok.